bevyengine/bevy-website/content/learn/book/control-flow/time-controls.md

 Using [`Commands`] would work for delaying the functionality until after the end of the system, but what if you need to delay it for a particular number of seconds?
 Fortunately we have [`DelayedCommands`], a wrapper over the regular `Commands` struct which will store a queue of commands that will be applied after a specified delay.

-Using `DelayedCommands` will look very similar to using the regular `Commands`, although we have to insert the [`.delayed`] method and an amount of time to delay in between our `Commands` struct and the command we want to execute.
+Using `DelayedCommands` will look very similar to using the regular `Commands`, although we have to insert the [`Commands::delayed`] method (which converts our `Commands` struct into a `DelayedCommands` wrapper).
+Additionally, we have to specify an amount of time to delay the command we want to execute.

 ```rust
 fn delayed_spawn(mut commands: Commands) {